seqan/seqan/manual/source/Tutorial/DataStructures/Alignment/ScoringSchemes.rst

   45 min

 Prerequisites
-  :ref:`tutorial-getting-started-first-steps-in-seqan`, :ref:`tutorial-datastructures-sequences-alphabets`, :ref:`tutorial-datastructures-sequences`, :ref:`tutorial-datastructures-sequences-string-sets`, :ref:`tutorial-datastructures-sequences-iterators`, :ref:`tutorial-datastructures-alignment-alignment-representation`
+  :ref:`tutorial-getting-started-first-steps-in-seqan`, :ref:`tutorial-datastructures-sequences-alphabets`, :ref:`tutorial-datastructures-sequences`, :ref:`tutorial-datastructures-sequences-string-sets`, :ref:`tutorial-datastructures-sequences-iterators`, :ref:`tutorial-datastructures-alignment-alignment-gaps`

 The alignment procedures are usually based on the sequences similarity computation described by an alignment scoring system that gives countable information used to determine which sequences are related and which are not.